Phi Kappa Mu

 Founded in August 1933, it is the oldest medical fraternity in the Philippines.
-The fraternity was conceived to foster brotherhood, academic excellence, leadership and service to the community among the medical students of the University of the Philippines.
+The fraternity was conceived to foster brotherhood, academic excellence, leadership, and service to the community among the medical students of the University of the Philippines.

 History

 In 1933, Nicanor Padilla Jr., Jose Barcelona, Leopoldo Vergel de Dios, Benito Reverente, and Jesus T. Mendoza, then members of the class of 1936 of the University of the Philippines College of Medicine, initiated the founding of the fraternity.
-They met with Luis Torres Jr., Jose Barcelona, and Antonio Cañiza of the intern's class; Nicasio Sahagun of the senior's class; Enrique Garcia and Victor Nañagas of the lower years.
+They met with Luis Torres Jr., Jose Barcelona, and Antonio Cañiza of the intern's class; Nicasio Sahagun of the senior's class; and Enrique Garcia and Victor Nañagas of the lower years.
 By the time the fraternity was formally created, there were 35 charter members.

-The name Phi Kappa Mu was conceived by Luis Torres Jr. who, along with Jose Barcelona, was among the first Filipino members of the Phi Kappa Phi Honor Society.
-The fraternity's constitution and by-laws were created through the efforts of Leopoldo Vergel de Dios.
+The name Phi Kappa Mu was conceived by Luis Torres Jr., who, along with Jose Barcelona, was among the first Filipino members of the Phi Kappa Phi Honor Society.
+The fraternity's constitution and bylaws were created through the efforts of Leopoldo Vergel de Dios.
 Cesar Villafuerte and Herminio Velarde Jr. composed the fraternity's song in 1939.

-Since then, numerous luminaries have emerged from the fraternity's membership, several of whom were conferred by the UP College of Medicine as those who made lasting contributions to the practice of Medicine in the Philippines.
+Since then, numerous luminaries have emerged from the fraternity's membership, several of whom were conferred by the UP College of Medicine as those who made lasting contributions to the practice of medicine in the Philippines.